 Shop Sheet Pan cabinet organizers:

 Coming in at a close second (and still well ahead of the pack) are sheet pan organizers.
-Now, the first time I saw one of these, it was like a lightbulb going off, because storing thin, flat pans and racks is usually such a pain, but being able to put them on their sides in a way that’s easy to sort and access all of them?
+Now, the first time I saw one of these, it was like a lightbulb going off.
+Storing thin, flat pans and racks is usually such a pain, but being able to put them on their sides in a way that’s easy to sort and access all of them?
 Pure genius!
-Better still, sheet pan organizers can occupy a lot of oddball spaces in your kitchen – particularly ones too tall and narrow to be used for much else.
+Better still, you can fit a sheet pan organizer in a lot of oddball spaces in your kitchen – particularly ones too tall and narrow to be used for much else.
 If you do a lot of baking, I’d call this one a real must-have.

 3. Drawers Instead Of Cabinets